 A dynamic IP address is a temporary address automatically assigned to a device by a DHCP (Dynamic Host Configuration Protocol) server, typically provided by an Internet Service Provider (ISP) or a local network router.
 Unlike static IPs, dynamic IPs change periodically—usually when the device reconnects to the network or after a set lease time expires.
 This is often used in order to change IP of a user.

-Dynamic Protocol Works:
+How Dynamic Protocol Works

+- You don’t choose an address, it comes to you.
 Every time you connect to the internet, your provider gives you a new IP address.
 It’s like checking into a hotel; the room is different each time.

-A special “manager,” the DHCP server, handles everything.
+- It’s managed automatically with special “manager,” the DHCP server, handles everything.
 It assigns IP addresses to everyone who connects, like room keys in a hotel.

+- It can change every day.
 You turn off the router, turn it on again — and voila, you already have a different IP.
 Sometimes it lasts longer, sometimes it changes more often — it depends on the provider.

+- Does not require manual configuration.
 Everything happens on its own: you connect — the IP is already there.
 There are minimal settings, and there are no nerves.

 Advantages of Dynamic IP Addresses

-Most users have this type of IP.
-It does not require payment as a “personal” static one. - More anonymity
+- It is free and is the default option and most users have this type of IP.
+It does not require payment as a “personal” static one.

-A changing address is like changing a mask.
-You are more difficult to track on the Internet (well, by IP for sure).
-In cases you are interested “How to Remain Anonymous On The Internet in 2025” feel free to rad our guide. - Safer from attacks
+- More anonymity, you are more difficult to track on the Internet (well, by IP for sure).
+In cases you are interested “How to Remain Anonymous On The Internet in 2025” feel free to rad our guide.

-It’s difficult for hackers to “aim” if you’re on the move all the time.
-Today here, tomorrow there. - Easy to use
+- Safer from attacks because It’s difficult for hackers to “aim” if you’re on the move all the time.
+Today here, tomorrow there.

-No complicated settings — I just turned on the Internet and went to watch YouTube or write my diploma. - Perfect for regular tasks
+- Easy to use with mo complicated settings — I just turned on the Internet and went to watch YouTube or write my diploma.

-Surfing, streaming, and playing don’t require a stable IP.
+- Perfect for regular tasks like surfing, streaming, and playing don’t require a stable IP.
 Why pay more?

 Disadvantages of Dynamic Internet Protocol Addresses

-If you want to connect to your computer from another part of the world, it won’t work.
-Today, it’s at one address, and tomorrow, it’s at another. - Difficulties with remote access
+- No permanent “address”, If you want to connect to your computer from another part of the world, it won’t work.
+Today, it’s at one address, and tomorrow, it’s at another.

-Working with video surveillance, a server, or a VPN through a dynamic IP is like trying to call a friend whose number changes every day. - Not suitable for hosting
+- Difficulties with remote access, working with video surveillance, a server, or a VPN through a dynamic IP is like trying to call a friend whose number changes every day.

-Do you want your own website, email server, or database?
+- Not suitable for hosting you want your own website, email server, or database.
 Forget about it.
 A dynamic IP won’t provide the necessary stability.

 A dynamic IP is like renting a scooter: cheap, convenient, and fast.
 But if you want your own “bicycle” with a lock, headlights, and stand, you’ll need a static one.
 It all depends on how you use the internet.
 For most tasks, the dynamics are sufficient.